StevenD24/ENSF-611-Lab-3/README.md

 # ENSF 611 Lab 3

-This lab assignment consists of two parts:
+This lab assignment consists of the following:
-- Classification & Grid Search (supervised learning)
+- Part 1: Classification and Grid Search (supervised learning)
-- PCA & Clustering (unsupervised learning).
+- Part 2: PCA and Clustering (unsupervised learning).